broofa/oshareport/README.md

 ## What is this?

-Briefly, this is a simpler, easier-to-use version of the [Oregon OSHA complaint form](https://www4.cbs.state.or.us/exs/osha/hazrep/), optimized for creating reports about businesses not complying with the State's COVID directives.
+This is streamlined version of the [Oregon OSHA complaint form](https://www4.cbs.state.or.us/exs/osha/hazrep/), designed to make it easier to report businesses that do not comply with the State's COVID guidelines.

+## Why is this a thing?

+If a business fails to enforce basic COVID guidelines, their patrons have little in the way of recourse.
+According to the State, OSHA is responsible for enforcement, however the existing form for submitting conerns is simply not designed for this purpose.
+It's oriented more toward employees that need to bring attention to common workplace safety issues, and is unnecessarily complex and unintuitive.
+By providing a better experience, it is hoped people will be more willing to file issues and, thus, bring more attention to unsafe conditions.

 ## Can I trust this?

 Yes... at least to the extent you trust OSHA.
-Information entered in this form is sent directly to OSHA, exactly as it would if you were using OSHA's official site.
-This form does not store, share or otherwise disseminate your information with any third parties.
+Information entered in this form is sent directly to OSHA, exactly as it would be if you were entering information directly on OSHA's site.
+This form does not store, share or otherwise disseminate any information with third parties.

-The source code for this form is available for review and comment at https://www.github.com/broofa/oshareport
+If you have concerns, the source code is available for review and comment at https://www.github.com/broofa/oshareport

-## Something's not working...
+## Help...!

-Got a question or concern about a complaint?
-Want to followup with OSHA?
-Not feeling like your complaint is being properly handled?
-Please [contact OSHA](https://osha.oregon.gov/Pages/contactus.aspx) directly.

-For technical issues or questions with this *specific* form page, please visit Broofa's [oshareport GitHub project](https://www.github.com/broofa/oshareport).
+Any question or concerns that are not specifically about the technical implementation of this form should be [sent to OSHA](https://osha.oregon.gov/Pages/contactus.aspx) directly.

+Technical questions and comments about this form page can be submitted on [the GitHub project page](https://www.github.com/broofa/oshareport).